Imuga/HbA1c-Readmission-Impact/README.md

 ### Data Sources

 Diabetic Data: The primary dataset used for this analysis is the 'org_diabetic_data.csv,' containing 101,766 encounters focused on cases where diabetes is coded as an existing condition.
-Readmissions are classified as “readmitted” (within 30 days) or “otherwise,” aiming to identify factors influencing early readmission and improve diabetes care strategies.
+Readmissions are classified as "readmitted" (within 30 days) or "otherwise," aiming to identify factors influencing early readmission and improve diabetes care strategies.

 ### Tools